Collective epithelial migration mediated by the unbinding of hexatic defects: Results

 Before concluding, we discuss three especially striking aspects of collective cell migration highlighted by our approach and amenable to experimental scrutiny.
-First, from the active flow given by Eq.~\eqref{eq:velocity} and neglecting irrelevant inertial effects, one can estimate the magnitude of the active forces at play: i.e. $F_{\rm active} \sim \alpha_{6}/\ell^{-3}$.
-Such a scaling form results primarily from the $6-$fold structure of cellular forces under the assumption -- still to be verified in hexatic epithelial layers, but consistent with previous observations on nematic cell cultures~\cite{Duclos2016,Saw2017,Kawaguchi2017,BlanchMercader2018,Yashunsky2022} -- that $\alpha_{6}$ is, at least approximatively, spatially uniform.
-Second, in order for these forces to prompt defect unbinding, thereby triggering a T1 avalanche, they must overcome the passive Coulomb-like forces driving their annihilation.
+First, from the active flow given by Eq.~\eqref{eq:velocity} and neglecting irrelevant inertial effects, one can estimate the magnitude of the active forces at play: i.e. $F_{\rm active} \sim \alpha_{6}/\ell^{3}$, where $\ell$ denotes the range of the distortion caused by the unbinding dislocations.
+Such a scaling form results primarily from the $6-$fold structure of cellular forces under the assumption -- still to be verified in hexatic epithelial layers, but consistent with previous observations on nematic cell cultures~\citep{Duclos2016,Saw2017,Kawaguchi2017,BlanchMercader2018,Yashunsky2022} -- that $\alpha_{6}$ is, at least approximately, spatially uniform.
+Second, in order for these forces to prompt defect unbinding, thereby triggering cell intercalation, they must overcome the passive Coulomb-like forces driving their annihilation.
 At the length scale of the primary cluster, the magnitude of the latter is roughly given by $F_{\rm passive} \sim L_{6}/\ell$, with $L_{6}$ the orientational stiffness of the hexatic phase (see Methods).
 Equating $F_{\rm active}$ and $F_{\rm passive}$ provides an estimate of the typical size of the primary cluster at which the cellular layer becomes unstable to collective migration: i.e. $\ell_{6}=\sqrt{|\alpha_{6}|/L_{6}}$.
-This active hexatic length scale was identified in Ref.~\cite{Armengol2022b} and is believed to play a role analog to that of the active nematic length scale $\ell_{2}=\sqrt{L_{2}/|\alpha_{2}|}$ \cite{Giomi2015}.
-The latter is the fundamental parameter controlling the collective behavior of active nematic liquid crystals and, depending on how it compares with other extrinsic and intrinsic length scales, determines the hydrodynamic stability~\cite{Duclos2018} of active nematics, the distribution of the vortex area in chaotic cytoskeletal flows~\cite{Guillamat2017,Lemma2019}, the size of nematic domains in bacterial colonies~\cite{You2018} and {\em in vitro} cultures of spindle-like cells~\cite{BlanchMercader2018} etc. Similarly, we expect that confining epithelia at length scales smaller than $\ell_{6}$ has the effect of suppressing cell intercalation and possibly render necessary different locomotion strategies and possibly favoring a switch to mesenchymal phenotypes.
-Lastly, in agreement with recent experimental evidence~\cite{Saw2017,BlanchMercader2018,Balasubramaniam2021}, our analysis shows that only an {\em extensile} activity can fuel collective migration in confluent epithelia and, leveraging on the familiar language of topological defects, it further provides a simple key to rationalizing the mechanical advantage of such a biological strategy: i.e. only extensile forces can provide the type of repulsive interactions that are necessary for defects to unbind, thus to trigger a T1 avalanche.
+This active hexatic length scale was identified in Ref.~\citep{Armengol2022b} and is believed to play a role analog to that of the active nematic length scale $\ell_{2}=\sqrt{L_{2}/|\alpha_{2}|}$ \citep{Giomi2015}.
+The latter is the fundamental parameter controlling the collective behavior of active nematic liquid crystals and, depending on how it compares with other extrinsic and intrinsic length scales, determines the hydrodynamic stability~\citep{Duclos2018} of active nematics, the distribution of the vortex area in chaotic cytoskeletal flows~\citep{Guillamat2017,Lemma2019}, the size of nematic domains in bacterial colonies~\citep{You2018} and {\em in vitro} cultures of spindle-like cells~\citep{BlanchMercader2018} etc. Similarly, we expect that confining epithelia at length scales smaller than $\ell_{6}$ has the effect of suppressing cell intercalation and possibly render necessary different locomotion strategies and possibly favoring a switch to mesenchymal phenotypes.
+Finally, although actomyosin networks render individual cells contractile~\citep{Schwarz2002}, at a collective level, epithelial~\citep{Saw2017,BlanchMercader2018,Balasubramaniam2021} and neural progenitor monolayers behave as an extensile system~\citep{Kawaguchi2017}.
+In agreement with this recent experimental evidence~\citep{Saw2017,BlanchMercader2018,Balasubramaniam2021}, our analysis shows that only an {\em extensile} activity can fuel collective migration in confluent epithelia and, leveraging on the familiar language of topological defects, it further provides a simple key to rationalizing the mechanical advantage of such a biological strategy: i.e. only extensile forces can provide the type of repulsive interactions that are necessary for defects to unbind, thus to trigger cell intercalation.